| The Lysis Threshold Concept and Reasons to Reject It William H. Harris MD

 of the total hip implants, can play a major role in the incidence

 of lysis independent of the rate of wear.
+We conclude that for the optimum, long-term reduction

 in the incidence of periprosthetic osteolysis in total hip replacements